-- Criterion 1: Essential works embellishment in the plan is consistent with the essential works list, including the costs associated with making the proposed site for playing fields ready for embellishment. - Criterion 2: Nexus nexus is established between the open space embellishment in CP17 and development in Castle Hill North, including for a share of the playing fields and associated facilities to be located in Holland Reserve, which is outside Castle Hill North. - Criterion 4: Reasonable costs cost estimates for open space embellishment in local open space (parks) and Holland Reserve are reasonable.
+- Criterion 1: Essential works - embellishment in the plan is consistent with the essential works list, including the costs associated with making the proposed site for playing fields ready for embellishment. - Criterion 2: Nexus nexus is established between the open space embellishment in CP17 and development in Castle Hill North, including for a share of the playing fields and associated facilities to be located in Holland Reserve, which is outside Castle Hill North. - Criterion 4: Reasonable costs cost estimates for open space embellishment in local open space (parks) and Holland Reserve are reasonable.
 The allowances for project management, design and contingency applying to open space embellishment and site readiness costs in Holland Reserve are mostly not reasonable. - Criterion 5: Apportionment - the council's approach to apportioning open space costs on a per person basis is reasonable.

-Based on our draft findings, we recommend \$3,397,957 of open space works be classified as transport works.
-We recommend that the cost of remaining open space works be reduced by \$2,582,355.
+Based on our findings, we recommend \$3,397,957 of open space works be classified as transport works.
+We recommend that the cost of remaining open space works be reduced by \$3,081,438.

-Our draft findings and recommended adjustments are summarised in Table 6.1 below.
+Our findings and recommended adjustments are summarised in Table 6.1 below.

-Table 6.1 IPART-recommended adjustments for open space embellishment (\$2018-19)
+IPART-recommended adjustments for open space embellishment (\$2018-19) Table 6.1

-Criterion Finding Recommendation Works (\$) Total cost in plan 15,358,549 Essential works All open space works are consistent with the essential works list, however: Road upgrades are transport infrastructure Transfer costs to transport infrastructure works costs -3,397,957 Nexus Nexus is established for open space embellishment, including provision of playing fields in Holland Reserve Reasonable cost Cost estimates are reasonable other than: Local open space (parks) Applying project management, design and contingency allowances Remove allowances for project management and design Reduce contingency allowance from 30% to 20%, and apply to base costs only -497,880 Holland Reserve (embellishment) Applying project management, design and contingency allowances Remove allowances for project management and design Reduce contingency allowance from 30% to 20%, and apply to base costs only -1,100,636 Holland Reserve (site readiness) Estimates for biodiversity offset and telecommunication tower relocation Applying project management and design allowances to most items Applying a contingency allowance to the cost of the biodiversity offset credit Contingency allowance - both its application and rate Revise costs for biodiversity offset and telecommunication tower relocation Remove project management and design allowances from most items Remove the contingency allowance on the biodiversity offset credit and telecommunication towers relocation costs Reduce contingency allowance from 30% to 20%, and apply to base costs only -928,840 Apportionment Approach to apportionment is reasonable Total IPART-recommend ded cost adjustment -5,925,312 Total IPART-assessed re easonable cost 9,433,237
+Criterion Finding Recommendation Works (\$) Total cost in plan 15,358,549 Essential works All open space works are consistent with the essential works list, however: Road upgrades are transport infrastructure Transfer costs to transport infrastructure works costs -3,397,957 Nexus Nexus is established for open space embellishment, including provision of playing fields in Holland Reserve Reasonable cost Cost estimates are reasonable other than: Local open space (parks) Applying project management, design and contingency allowances Remove allowances for project management and design Reduce contingency allowance from 30% to 20% -497,880 Holland Reserve (embellishment) Applying project management, design and contingency allowances Remove allowances for project management and design Reduce contingency allowance from 30% to 20% -1,100,636 Holland Reserve (site readiness) Estimates for biodiversity offset and telecommunication tower relocation Applying project management and design allowances to most items Applying a contingency allowance to the cost of the biodiversity offset credit and telecommunication tower relocation Applying a 30% contingency allowance for all other items Revise costs for biodiversity offset and telecommunication tower relocation Remove project management and design allowances from most items Remove the contingency allowance on the biodiversity offset credit and telecommunication towers relocation costs Reduce contingency allowance from 30% to 20% -1,482,923 Apportionment Approach to apportionment is reasonable Total IPART-recommend ded cost adjustment -6,479,394 Total IPART-assessed re easonable cost 8,879,155